A generation of young Christians are weary of the political legacy they've inherited and hungry for a better approach.

-They're tired of seeing their faith tied to political battles they didn't start, and they're frustrated with leaders they thought they could trust.
+They're tired of seeing their faith tied to political battles they didn't start, and they're frustrated by the failures of leaders they thought they could trust.
 Kaitlyn Schiess grew up in this landscape, and understands it from the inside.

 1. Apolitical or Unexamined: What Spiritual Formation Has to Do with Politics

 2. The Liturgy of Politics: Loves and Loyalties

 3. Of This World: The Gospels of Prosperity, Patriotism, Security, and Supremacy